Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Introduction

-A generic model of our diode setup is represented schematically in Fig.~\ref{fig:model}, where the description of the model is discussed in the figure caption.
 We organize the remainder of the paper as follows.
-In Sec.~\ref{static}, we present the static version of our model in which we introduce the static Hamiltonian in Sec.~\ref{static H model} and briefly discuss the essential physics of the MZMs and subsequently define the static JC in Sec.~\ref{static current}.
-Sec.~\ref{driven} is devoted to the Floquet scenario hosting MPMs, which establishes the requirement of an asymmetric drive in breaking $\mathcal{TRS}$ and $\mathcal{IS}$ and generating a nonreciprocal current.
-Hence, we elaborately discuss the numerical results for the driven case, which includes the behaviour of the driven JC, its CPR characteristics, and the effects of the drive parameters on controlling the nonreciprocity of the driven JC in Sec.~\ref{driven JC}, and examine the diode's efficiency in terms of the rectification factor in Sec.~\ref{RF} both quantitatively and qualitatively.
+In Sec.~\ref{static}, we present the static version of our model in which we introduce the static Hamiltonian in Sec.~\ref{static H model} and briefly discuss the essential physics of the MZMs and subsequently define the static Josephson current in Sec.~\ref{static current}.
+Sec.~\ref{driven} is devoted to the Floquet scenario hosting additional MPMs, which establishes the requirement of an asymmetric drive in breaking $\mathcal{TRS}$ and $\mathcal{IS}$ and generating a nonreciprocal current.
+Thereafter, we elaborately discuss the numerical results for the driven case, which includes the behaviour of the driven Josephson current, its CPR characteristics in Sec.~\ref{driven JC}, and the effects of the drive parameters on controlling the nonreciprocity of the driven Josephson current in Sec.~\ref{driven JC2}, and examine the diode's efficiency in terms of the rectification factor in Sec.~\ref{RF} both quantitatively and qualitatively.
 Sec.~\ref{gate tunability} explains the gate tunability of the diode effect.
 Finally, we summarize and conclude our findings in Sec.~\ref{summary}.